nafets227/finance/README.md

 * MYSQL_PASSWORD Password to connect to the database
 * DB_USERS List of users that should have "normal" access to the database
-* DB_xxx_PASSWORD password to set for user xxx. xxx must be in the DB_USERS in order to take effect.
+* DB_xxx_PASSWORD password to set for user xxx. xxx must be in the DB_USERS

+## Advanced features
+fntxt2sql program supports more than mySql targets, have a look into its C sourceode.
+However, the scripts of this container only support importing into a Mysql/Mariadb database. in order to take effect.